MJoergen/nexys4ddr/dyoc/Episodes/ep28_-_Tx_DMA/README.md

 ## Interface to CPU
 The process of sending a frame is similar to receiving a frame:
-* The CPU writes the frame in memory, prepended with a two-byte header containing length of frame including header.
+* The CPU writes the frame in memory, prepended with a two-byte header containing length of frame excluding header.
 * The CPU writes the address of the header to the ETH\_TXDMA\_PTR register.
 * The CPU writes 1 to the ETH\_TXDMA\_ENABLE register.
 * When the Tx DMA has finished reading the frame from memory, it will